 I have left Chandigarh.
 The City where I was born and lived for 8 years.
-I was born in Chandigarh and at the age of 1, I moved out of it, on a Vanwaas of 13 years, moving from one end of the country to another using affordable long distance movers like moving companies nyc, visiting, living in and growing up with every corner of the Indian Nation.
+I was born in Chandigarh and at the age of 1, I moved out of it, on a Vanwaas of 13 years, moving from one end of the country to another, visiting, living in and growing up with every corner of the Indian Nation.
 After these 13 years I was back to where I had started, in Chandigarh.
 I settles there to complete my education, from Class 10th till the end of my Engineering degree.
 I spent the last 7 years in Chandigarh, growing up with it, although Chandigarh refused to grow with me, opting instead to be the Old Man watching the Young flourish in it’s care, willing to satisfy my curiosity yet keeping me well protected within it’s wings.